tmacro/coredns-consulkv-plugin/README.md

 # CoreDNS ConsulKV Plugin

-This plugin enables CoreDNS to use Consul's Key-Value store as a backend for DNS records.
+This plugin enables CoreDNS to use Consul's Key-Value store as a backend for DNS records. \
 It supports both forward and reverse DNS lookups, as well as wildcard entries.

 ## Features

 - Use Consul KV as a DNS record store
-- Support for A and PTR records (extensible to other types)
+- Support for forward and reverse DNS records
-- Wildcard domain support
+- Wildcard and root domain support
 - Configurable TTL with default value
 - Metrics for monitoring (compatible with Prometheus)